-Systra developed the Mid Sussex Strategic Highway Model (MSSHM) in line with Department for Transport WebTAG guidelines.
-The 2017 Base Year Highway Model has been validated in line with the Department for Transport's WebTAG guidance.
-The modelling is considered to be reliable and accurate for the purposes of the Transport Study, as well as an input for air quality modelling purposes.
+Systra developed the Mid Sussex Strategic Highway Model (MSSHM) in accordance with Department for Transport (DfT) transport analysis guidance (TAG).
+The modelling has been undertaken in collaboration with West Sussex County Council (WSCC) and Highways England (HE) and is considered to be suitable for the purposes of the Transport Study, and for providing inputs to wider work including air quality modelling.

 Annual Average Daily Traffic (AADT) flows for 2031 were provided by Systra, Transport Consultants for the project based on traffic counts outlined in the model validation report.
-Systra provided the traffic data for Scenario 7 and 8 by email.
+Systra provided the traffic data for Scenario DPD by email.
 Traffic data for modelled links are provided in Appendix B.